Bloc3k/Reinforcement_learning/README.md

 Make sure you have **pip**, **unrar** and **unzip** packages installed.
 If you want to play on your own.
 You also need **pygame** and **matplotlib** python modules.
-Than run `sudo ./install.sh` in your project folder to autoinstall.
+Than run `./install.sh` in your project folder to autoinstall.

 ## Manual install